nannino4/barback-backend/docs/api/authentication.md

 - Profile pictures are automatically synced from Google
 - Email verification is automatic for Google users
 - Supports seamless account linking for existing email users
+- Pending organization invitations are automatically processed for new Google users